aws-samples/serverless-patterns/fifo-sqs-redrive/README.md

    ```

 5. Again, let us validate the number of messages in `MyOriginalQueue.fifo`, `MyReProcessQueue.fifo` and `MyDeadLetterQueue.fifo` queues from [AWS SQS Console](https://console.aws.amazon.com/sqs).
-You may have to refresh a few times while the message is being processed by `MyReProcessQueuePollerFunction` AWS Lambda function.
+You may have to refresh a few times while the message is being processed by `ReProcessQueueFunction` AWS Lambda function.
 There should not be any messages in any of the queues now as the message got successfully reprocessed now.
 PLease refer to the diagram below:
    ![The message in DLQ](image/all-msg-processed.png)

-6. Also, validate from the Amazon CloudWatch log of `MyReProcessQueuePollerFunction` that it processed the message successfully.
+6. Also, validate from the Amazon CloudWatch log of `ReProcessQueueFunction` that it processed the message successfully.
    ![Lambda processing error](image/lambda-reprocessed-msg.png)